open-telemetry/opentelemetry-collector-contrib/pkg/ottl/ottlfuncs/README.md

 The `ParseKeyValue` Converter returns a `pcommon.Map` that is a result of parsing the target string for key value pairs.

-`target` is a Getter that returns a string. `delimiter` is an optional string that is used to split the key and value in a pair, the default is `=`. `pair_delimiter` is an optional string that is used to split key value pairs, the default is white space.
+`target` is a Getter that returns a string. `delimiter` is an optional string that is used to split the key and value in a pair, the default is `=`. `pair_delimiter` is an optional string that is used to split key value pairs, the default is a single space (` `).

 For example, the following target `"k1=v1 k2=v2 k3=v3"` will use default delimiters and be parsed into the following map:
 ```